mhaidarhanif/rewinds/README.md

 ## Prisma ORM and Database Connection

 It's up to you which database/DBMS you want to use with the app.
-This repo recommends to use MySQL on PlanetScale.
-But avoid using SQLite because it doesn's have `model.createMany()` function.
+This repo recommends using MySQL on PlanetScale.
+But avoid using SQLite because it doesn't have `model`.createMany()` function.
 For example:

 ```sh
 DATABASE_URL='mysql://username:pscale_pw_password@region.connect.psdb.cloud/name?sslaccept=strict'